Chevrotain/chevrotain/CONTRIBUTING.md

 - Update the [BREAKING_CHANGES.md](./packages/website/docs/changes/BREAKING_CHANGES.md).
   - Only for major versions...
 - Push the changes related updates to master.
-- execute `pnpm release:version` and follow the instructions.
+- execute `bun release:version` and follow the instructions.
   - This will update version related files and push a new version **tag** to Github.
   - Github Actions will execute a deployment to npmjs.com due to this new tag.
   - Additionally, new website contents will be pushed to the gh-pages branch.